mantvydasdeltuva/mantvydasdeltuva/README.md

 **`Magus Digitus (Developer/Designer)`**

-I’m a passionate software developer and UI/UX designer, dedicated to crafting seamless and impactful digital experiences.
+I’m a passionate software engineer and UI/UX designer, dedicated to crafting seamless and impactful digital experiences.
 Every project I work on is built from the ground up - from the initial concept and design to coding solutions that solve different challenges.
 I thrive on turning ideas into functional, user-friendly applications, blending technical expertise with creative design to make a meaningful impact.

 ---